mrndev/ibapitool/README.md

 # ibapitool

-utility to fetch data from the Billing API
+Troubleshooting/monitoring utility for billing data.
+The utility fetches data from the billing API (usage and prices) and combines them to a flat csv table.
+The secript servers as a generic example how to use the API
 ```
 usage: ibapitool [-h] [-p PERIOD] [-d DC] [-r RESOURCE] [-t TYPE] [-s SEPARATOR]
                  [-F FLOAT_FORMAT] [-D DATE_FORMAT]